-No matter where you camp, clean up is expected.
+No matter where you camp, clean-up is expected.
 Your site should look the way it did when you arrive.
-Which means your dog’s waste should be completely removed.
-Make sure that everything is disposed in garbage cans and that your poo bags are biodegradable.
-When pet owners show respect to the campground they keep the campground open to pets.
+This means your dog’s waste should be completely removed.
+Make sure that everything is disposed of in garbage cans and that your poo bags are biodegradable.
+When pet owners show respect for the campground they keep the campground open to pets.

 What do you think?
 Do you have tips, tricks, or suggestions for hiking, or camping with your dog?
 What do you recommend packing?
 Share your thoughts in the comment box below and then share this article with your friends!